ucsf-wynton/wynton-website-hpc/docs/hpc/howto/log-in-without-pwd.md

 (`-i ~/.ssh/laptop_to_{{ site.cluster.nickname | downcase }}`) each
 time you use SSH.
 As a last step, we will set the default options for `alice@{{ site.login.hostname }}`.
-On your local machine, add the following entry to `~/.ssh/config` (if you don't have the file, create it):
+On your local machine, add the following directive to `~/.ssh/config` (if you don't have the file, create it):

 ```lang-none